 If you do decide to check a bag, some items are just better in your carry-on luggage:

-• A printed itinerary or hotel and flight confirmations, just in case.
+- A printed itinerary, the travel insurance, hotel and flight confirmations, just in case.

 Remember that box cutters, utility knives, scissors, and razors are forbidden.